deadlyvipers/dojo_rules/introduction.md

-# My favorite path is Git
+# Introduction

 My name is Jorge Atempa.
 I like the programming, rock music, coffee and pizza.
+* My favorite path is Git